ilham210538/AzureAgentToM365/README.md

             "name": "start_date",
             "in": "query",
             "required": false,
             "description": "The start date of the time series data in ISO format (YYYY-MM-DD).
-Must be greater than `outputsize` if used alone.", "schema": {
+Must be greater than `outputsize` if used alone.
+Must be absolutely strictly inferior to `end_date`", "schema": {
               "type": "string",
               "format": "date"